Gene mutations linked to worse outcomes from leukemia in Hispanic and Latino children

 A combination of genetic mutations may explain the higher incidence of and poorer outcomes from pediatric leukemia in Hispanic and Latino children, according to Penn State College of Medicine researchers.
 They said a novel therapeutic drug combination – as well as testing for these mutations – may help address the disparity.

 Hispanic and Latino children are between 1.2 and 1.75 times more likely to develop B-cell acute lymphoblastic leukemia (B-ALL), the most common childhood cancer, than non-Hispanic and Latino children.
 They also have a 40% higher death rate than their counterparts after correcting for socioeconomic factors.
-Dr. Sinisa Dovat, a researcher and pediatric oncologist at Penn State Children’s Hospital and Penn State Cancer Institute, partnered with Dr. Gordana Raca of Children’s Hospital Los Angeles and Kimberly J. Payne of Loma Linda University to understand the biology behind this health disparity after prior research suggested that there may be an increased frequency of a type of genetic mutation in Hispanic and Latino children with B-ALL.
+Dr. Sinisa Dovat, a researcher and pediatric oncologist at Penn State Health Children’s Hospital and Penn State Cancer Institute, partnered with Dr. Gordana Raca of Children’s Hospital Los Angeles and Kimberly J. Payne of Loma Linda University to understand the biology behind this health disparity after prior research suggested that there may be an increased frequency of a type of genetic mutation in Hispanic and Latino children with B-ALL.

 The researchers studied 239 pediatric patients with B-ALL at Children’s Hospital Los Angeles and found two types of genetic mutations – a deletion of the IKZF1 gene (IKZF1) which holds instructions for cells to make the IKAROS protein and a rearrangement, or translocation, of the gene with instructions for producing the CRLF2 protein – occurred more frequently in Hispanic and Latino children.
 IKZF1 deletion occurred two times more frequently in those children – making it the most frequent genetic alteration that signals poor prognosis of B-ALL.
 There was a four-fold increased incidence of CRLF2 translocations in Hispanic and Latino children, as compared to non-Hispanic and Latino children.